KaranPokhariya/portfolio/README.md

 # Portfolio
 Simple but catchy static portfolio website which you can use to demonstrate the competencies you would list on a resume or talk about in an interview.
-This can help you stand out from the ground and showcase your work to potential employers.
+This can help you stand out and showcase your work to potential employers.

 # Scope
 ## Features: